Search Posts

 Chapter 7 explains scrap and mixed price variances.

-Chapters 1 to 6 are written and illustrated based on an on-premise SAP S/4HANA 2021 system.
+Chapters 1 to 6 are written and illustrated based on on-premise SAP S/4HANA 2021.

 Chapter 7 discusses new options for variance analysis delivered with SAP S/4HANA Cloud when you use scope item 3F0 (Event-Based Production Cost Posting) and SAP S/4HANA 2022, with the business function for universal parallel accounting.